advent94/Chess/README.md

 ## Repository

-This repository will have at least three Godot projects inside.
+This repository has two Godot projects inside.
 It will contain:
 1) Raw or Pre-refactor version (that was hacked quickly with very questionable design choices),
 2) Object oriented design based around inheritance,
-3) Entity component system.

 ## Project
 Project is a game,